 Letterlocking: Learn how this opened letter reduces in size through a number of intentional folds to...

-Letterlocking refers to the technology of folding and securing a substrate such as papyrus parchment or paper to function as its own enclosure.
+Letterlocking refers to the technology of folding and securing a substrate such as papyrus, parchment, or paper to function as its own envelope.
 Letterlocking is part of a 10,000-year-old information security tradition found in cultures around the world.
 There are many different ways to fold letters into their compact and private sending devices.
-The de Brienne Collection has examples that fall into four of the seven letterlocking format categories: II, IV, V, and VI; category IV having the most variety of "sub-formats" Visit JanaDambrogio.com to learn about all seven categories and more about this new field of study.
-Visit the YouTube letterlocking channel to watch instructional videos and stay tuned for videos showing how to fold, lock, and open each of these letterlocking formats and sub-formats found in De Brienne Collection.
+Visit letterlocking.org to learn more.

-transform into this closed letter format.
+DB-1876.
+This letter transforms into this format.
 There are several letterlocking formats within the Brienne Collection.
 View some of the different letterlocking formats in the following slides.